openresty/lua-nginx-module/README.markdown

 See HTTP method constants methods other than POST.
 The `method` option is `ngx.HTTP_GET` by default.

-The `share_all_vars` option can control whether to share nginx variables among the current request and the new subrequest.
-If this option is set to `true`, then the subrequest can see all the variable values of the current request while the current requeset can also see any variable value changes made by the subrequest.
-Note that variable sharing can have unexpected side-effects and lead to confusing issues, use it with special care.
-So, by default, the option is set to `false`.

 The `args` option can specify extra URI arguments, for instance,